Table Of Contents

 - Buy Now: This kind of conversion is completely function driven, meaning once the user has made a conversion, that’s money in your pocket.

 Whether it’s a personal project, or a weekly outlet to promote your main website, blogs are a valuable tool.
 The biggest hurdle when running a blog is to get people to read and visit your site on a regular basis.
-Conversions for a blog relate to page visits more than anything else.
+Conversions for a blog are related to page visits more than anything else.
+Conversions:

 - Newsletter Subscription: Getting a user to give you their email address so that they can be marketed to at a later stage.